LIBS (Laser Induced Breakdown Spectroscopy)

 In Situ Deployment

-LIBS can also be used via fiber optics to create a lightweight probe (≈ 1.5 kg) that operates several meters from the instrument, enabling analysis in hard-to-access areas.
+LIBS can also be used via fiber optics to create a lightweight probe (≈1.5 kg) that operates several meters from the instrument, enabling analysis in hard-to-access places.

 Image décorative